thenewdarling/Spellbook/Class Features/Wild Shape.md

 Starting at 2nd level, you can use your action to magically assume the shape of a beast that you have seen before.
 You can use this feature twice.
 You regain expended uses when you finish a short or long rest.

-Your druid level determines the beasts you can transform into, as shown in the Beast Shapes table.
+Your [[Druid]] level determines the beasts you can transform into, as shown in the Beast Shapes table.
 At 2nd level, for example, you can transform into any beast that has a challenge rating of 1/4 or lower that doesn't have a flying or swimming speed.

 ## Wild Shape Table
 2nd level - Max CR 1/4 with no flying/swimming speed, eg. Wolf
 4th level - Max CR 1/2 with no flying speed, eg. Crocodile 8th level - Max CR 1, eg. Giant Eagle

-You can stay in a beast shape for a number of hours equal to half your druid level (rounded down).
+You can stay in a beast shape for a number of hours equal to half your [[Druid]] level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus action on your turn.
 You automatically revert if you fall unconscious, drop to 0 hit points, or die.

 While you are transformed, the following rules apply: